OK, the time has come where you’ve signed up to do your first ‘Tough Mudder’.

-It seemed a great idea at the time, but now you’re thinking, “How do I prepare for it so I don’t end up crawling over the finish line in a heap, covered in mud?” – This was a question one of my clients posed to with a smile on her face!
+It seemed a great idea at the time, but now you’re thinking, “How do I prepare for it so I don’t end up crawling over the finish line in a heap?”

-Well the most important thing to remember, whether its your first Obstacle Course Race (OCR) experience or your tenth, is to enjoy it, seconding, it’s important to start practicing some exercises to help you and your body prepare for the big event.
+Well the most important thing to remember, whether it’s your first Obstacle Course Race (OCR) experience or your tenth, is to enjoy it.
+Secondly, it’s important to start practicing some exercises to help you and your body prepare for the big event.

-As well as having to run (you cant get away with it, whether it’s the 5 mile or 10 mile event there will be running) you will be doing a lot of crawling, lifting, climbing and jumping, so where do you start?
+As well as having to run (you can’t get away with it, whether it’s the 5k or 10k event there will be running) you will be doing a lot of crawling, lifting, climbing and jumping, so where do you start?

 Having dabbled in some Obstacle Course Racing (OCR) for a couple of years, here are my five top exercises that I think you should be doing that will not only work every muscle in your body but will condition you ready for race day: